Nataša Pržulj, Ph.D.

 and the research page

-Dr. Przulj is a Fellow of the British Computer Society.
+Prof. Przulj is a Fellow of the British Computer Society.
 She was awarded the British Computer Society Roger Needham Award

 for 2014 in recognition of the potential her research and work has to revolutionise health and pharmaceutics -- the award is given annually for a distinguished research contribution in computer science by a UK based researcher within ten years of their PhD.
 In 2013, Dr. Przulj was elected into the Young Academy of Europe